Unity-Technologies/ml-agents/docs/Training-Using-Concurrent-Unity-Instances.md

 ## How to Run Concurrent Unity Instances During Training

 Please refer to the general instructions on [Training ML-Agents](Training-ML-Agents.md).
-In order to run concurrent Unity instances during training, set number of enviornments using the command line option `--num-envs=<n>` when you invoke `mlagents-learn`.
+In order to run concurrent Unity instances during training, set the number of environment instances using the command line option `--num-envs=<n>` when you invoke `mlagents-learn`.
 Optionally, you can also set the `--base-port`, which is the starting port used for the concurrent Unity instances.

 ## Considerations